pbrinkmeier/kit-lecture-notes/betriebssysteme/11-caching.md

 ## Cache design parameters

 - Size and set size: set-associative with large sets for small caches
-- Line lenght: long cache lines for spatial locality
+- Line length: long cache lines for spatial locality
 - Write policy: write-back for temporal locality
 - Replacement policy
 - Whether to use virtual or physical addresses for tagging/indexing